Blendify/blender-manual/blender_docs/manual/addons/3d_view/3d_navigation.rst

 3D Navigation
 *************

 Introduction
 ============

-This custom menu is in part a virtual numpad emulator and an user perspective navigation tool.
+This custom menu is in part a virtual numpad emulator and a user perspective navigation tool.

 Activation